camunda/camunda-docs/versioned_docs/version-8.4/reference/supported-environments.md

 The supported environments page lists browsers, operating systems, clients, deployment options, and component requirements, which are tested and supported for compatibility with Camunda 8.

-**If the particular technology is not listed, we are unable to resolve issues or provide guidance on integration.** You may [raise a feature request](/contact) that will be evaluated by our product teams to provide official support from Camunda.
+**If the particular technology is not listed, we cannot resolve issues caused by the usage of that unlisted technology.**

+You may [raise a feature request](/contact) that will be evaluated by our product teams to provide official support from Camunda, or you can make a [help request](/contact) to work with Consulting services.

 Recommendations are denoted with [recommended], however, other options are supported as well.

-:::note
+:::note Minimum versions
 The versions listed on this page are the minimum version required if appended with a `+`.

 Pay attention to where the `+` falls, as most of our dependencies follow [semantic versioning](https://semver.org/) (semver), where `x.y.z` correspond to MAJOR.MINOR.PATCH.
 Higher or more recent versions will be compatible with Camunda, with respect to semver.